swcarpentry/DEPRECATED-bc/intermediate/python/04-multiprocessing.md

         tasks.append( (args.outputDir, plotNum, ) )

 Each task is simply a tuple of the path where plot PDF files should be saved and as well as the current plot identifier.
-We store these tuples in a list called `tasks`.
+We store these tuples in a list called `tasks`, thus our tasks are described as a list of tuples.

 ### Run tasks in parallel